 How to Make Homemade Twix Bars

-These copycat Twix bars are easy to make and don't require any baking.
+These gluten free Twix candy bars are easy to make and don't require any baking.
 They do take a bit of time to put together, mostly because it is best to let the shortbread and caramel layers set in the freezer prior to dipping them in chocolate.

 To start, line an 8" x 8" baking pan with foil.
 Set aside.

 For the cookie layer, combine all ingredients in a medium-sized mixing bowl and mix (first with a fork and then using your hands).
 The dough may seem too dry at first, but it will eventually bind together.

 Next, make the date caramel.
 First, place the dates in a microwaveable bowl and cover with water.
 Microwave on high for 2 minutes.
 (Another option is to boil water and pour it over the dates.
 Let them sit for 5-10 minutes.)

 Next, drain the water and place the dates in a food processor along with coconut oil, vanilla and salt.
 Blend well, stopping to scrape the sides every so often.

 Add in coconut flour and blend until the caramel has a thick, smooth texture.

 Freeze for a minimum of 2 hours.
 (This is necessary for cutting and dipping the bars!)

 Once the chocolate is fully melted, retrieve the bars from the freezer and cut them into 16 equally sized pieces.